Anh-Khoa-PC/spotflow-documentation/api/authentication.md

 ## Authentication
 <!-- </span> -->

 Secure authentication is crucial for protecting your account and ensuring authorized access.
-All API requests require authentication with your secret key, kindly include it in the "Authorization" header for secure access.
+All API requests require authentication with your secret key, kindly include it in the <span style={{color: "red"}}>`Authorization`</span> header for secure access.

 ### API Key Management

 Spotflow provides two key types for API access: public keys and secret keys.
 You can manage these keys from your Spotflow dashboard.

 - **Public Keys**: Primarily used for frontend integrations with Spotflow Inline and Mobile SDKs.
-These keys are designed to initiate collections for your account but cannot modify other account details.
+These keys are designed to initiate payment collections for your account but cannot modify other account details.

 - **Secret Keys (sk_test_ for test mode, sk_live_ for live mode)**: These keys grant extensive privileges and must be kept confidential, ***Never share your secret keys in public locations like code repositories (GitHub), client-side code, or other unsecured environments.***
 <br></br>